EarlyZhao/id_generator/README.md

 Under development now.

-This is a ID generator, to get ID uniquely and increasingly.
+This is an ID generator, to get ID uniquely and increasingly.

 ## How
 	- Use Golang to distribute ids concurrently